Independent Living Skills

 What does the Independent Living Skills program do?

-ILS offers young people the tools needed to transition into adulthood and succeed on their own!
+ILS offers current and former foster youth the tools needed to transition into adulthood and succeed on their own!
 Youth meet one-on-one with a member of the ILS team to develop an individualized independent living skills plan.
 Youth also have the opportunity to participate in a series of "skills group" classes that cover a wide variety of topics that can help you become self-sufficient and live on your own.

 ILS Classes on-site at Evergreen Youth Services Site, 610 Patriot Dr., NW, Bemidji